 France, Spain and Italy all have individually almost twice the number of people living with HIV than the UK.

 For people living with HIV in the UK, the development (and availability on the National Health Service) of more effective anti-HIV drugs in the mid-1990s meant that they could stay healthier for longer.
 These treatment developments have continued and now people diagnosed early enough, and taking medication as recommended, can expect to live a near-normal life span.

 However, over the course of the 1990s public and political complacency over the risks of HIV and other sexually transmitted infections in the UK crept in.
 Partly because of this, the number of new cases of HIV being diagnosed began to rise.

-The two groups most affected in the UK are men who have sex with men (MSM) and black African heterosexual men and women.
+Today, men who have sex with men continue to be most at risk from HIV, in addition to black African heterosexual men and women.

 In 2015, there were 101,200 people estimated to be living with HIV in the UK.